mikebrophy90/milestone-1/README.md

    * FURTHER TESTING

      I have published the site on github pages and tested it on chrome, Microsoft edge, Firefox, internet explorer and safari.
-I have also ran tests on the code using w3c validater and have ran all text through a spell checker.
+I have also ran tests on the code using w3c validater and have ran all text through a spell checker. you can find evidance of this in the screenshots folder.

    * KNOW BUGS

-      The bugs that i have come across are, internet explorer displays my website as a mobile device, i think this is down to internet explorer not being updated. the only other bug i have come across is the image slider doesn't work on mobile devices.
+      The bugs that i have come across are, internet explorer browser is not understanding new forms of coding and dosnt display the content on my website how it should be displayed, i think this is down to internet explorer not being developed any further.<br><br> I have added images to the package cards but for some reason it is only displaying the gradiant overlay and not the image when you open the page in a different browser.

 ### CREDIT

  * CODE

    For the image slider i used this tutorial https://www.youtube.com/watch?v=hRyDECs2N8I <br>
-   For the gallery css grid i used part of this tutorial https://www.youtube.com/watch?v=XhNMwxXcKQM
+   For the gallery css grid i used part of this tutorial https://www.youtube.com/watch?v=XhNMwxXcKQM<br>
+   For the modals i have used some coding from this tutorial https://www.youtube.com/watch?v=8AUtM5lqUZM<br>
+   For the flip affect on the package cards i used some coding from this tutorial https://www.youtube.com/watch?v=OV8MVmtgmoY.

  * CONTENT